 You haven’t tried beer until you’ve tried a Munich beer, or so goes the popular mantra of Oktoberfest veterans the world over.
 And to a certain extent it’s true, because the frothy cacophony of Bavarian brews that (over)flows into Southern Germany’s largest city in late September is fermented meticulously in-line with ancient traditions and standards; so much so that it simply can’t be served if it doesn’t hit the mark.
 Be sure to explore the legendary Hirschgarten, the largest beer garden on the planet, and the famous Hofbräuhaus too, where tried-and-tested labels from the Bavarian Big Six rub shoulders with steamy bratwurst and sauerkraut salads to boot.

 Chocolate in Brussels, Belgium

 As soon as cocoa began flooding into Europe from the New World during the Age of Discovery in the 15th and 16th centuries, Belgian connoisseurs began concerning themselves with creating the finest chocolates known to man.
-Fast forward a couple of centuries and it’s clear that they did a fantastic job of it, with more than 2000 individual chocolatiers currently working their finesse in the Low Country land.
+Fast forward a couple of centuries and it’s clear that they knew exactly what they were doing, with more than 2000 individual chocolatiers currently working their finesse in the Low Country land.
 In the capital, Brussels, bespoke confectioners like La Belgique Gourmande and Wittamer offer up a range of sweet-tooth staples that’s worthy of Diagon Alley.
-There’s even a museum dedicated to chronicling the history of this much-loved cocoa indulgence!
+There’s even a museum dedicated to chronicling the history of this much-loved cocoa indulgence.

 Paella in Valencia, Spain